peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>otherValue</i>: An arbitrary-precision binary float that the return value will approach.
+ * <i>otherValue</i>: An arbitrary-precision binary floating-point number that the return value will approach.

  * <i>ctx</i>: An arithmetic context object to control the precision and exponent range of the result.
 The rounding mode from this context is ignored.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).